Ethylene Propylene Diene Monomer Price Trend and Forecast

 During Q2 2024, the Indian EPDM rubber market trended upward, and prices of Medium diene (ENB 4.5–5.7%) and High diene (ENB 7.9–8.1%) increased by 2–2.6% to USD 2,890/MT and USD 2,985/MT Ex-Mumbai, respectively.
 The price increase was supported by robust demand from the automotive industry, underpinned by higher vehicle production and continued demand for EPDM in seals, gaskets, and weatherstrip applications.
 The building sector also saw consistent demand, primarily for insulation products, as infrastructural development continued to progress.
 In addition to this, local factors such as increased consumption from local markets and stable supply helped prices remain firm.

-ethylene propylene diene monomer Parameters Covered:
+Global ethylene propylene diene monomer Supply Chain

 • Gaskets